ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

 **Parameters:**

 - **media**: An HTML or p5.js image, video, or canvas element to run the estimation on.
 - **callback(output, error)**: OPTIONAL.
-A callback function to handle the output of the estimation, see output example above.
+A callback function to handle the results of the pose estimation.
+See the results above for an example of the model's output.

-**Returns:**
-A promise that resolves to the estimation output.

-(footer needed)